The Complex Commercial Litigation Law Review: Australia

 - a breach of a statutory duty to take reasonable care;

-- a breach of corporate law obligations which require that directors and office holders act with reasonable care and diligence in discharging their duties in the management of the company;
+- a breach of corporate law obligations that require that directors and office holders act with reasonable care and diligence in discharging their duties in the management of the company;

 - a breach of any implied warranty to render services with due skill and care;

 - claims alleging loss occasioned by misleading or deceptive conduct; and